smooghala/sridhar-s-work/README.md

 **Troubleshooting**

-If the `npm install` command hangs or times out, you may need to set your proxy settings for `npm`.
-See this Confluence page for instructions:
+If the `npm install` command hangs or times out, you may need to set your proxy settings for `npm`
 $ npm config set proxy http://<username>:<password>@<proxy-server-url>:<port>
 $ npm config set https-proxy http://<username>:<password>@<proxy-server-url>:<port>